geekpradd/geekpradd.github.io/life/post.md

 You see, my life is complex.
 I have multiple personalities, multiple timelines, multiple aspirations.

 IITJEE is one of them.
+And so is Computer Science.
 But you know what, I never really enjoyed my life.
 Yes, the feeling that you get when your cool code compiles is something else but enjoyment with friends, I never experienced that.

 That is until IX H.